Embed the response views as HTML

 <head>

-tag (see guide here)- Add authentication to the element.
+tag (see guide here).
+Include ‘host’ parameter in the script URL. - Add authentication to the element.

 Embedded response data requires authentication for the responder.
 For instance, you can wrap the table code within a <div>